blythechan/chocobobDiscordBot/commands.md

 - Clear Nomination Roles
   - `/server clearnomroles`
-  - Restricted to server administrators only.
   - Description: Clears server roles to rely on when promoting during `/nominate`.

 - Set Headpat Roles
   - `/server setheadpatroles`
-  - Restricted to server administrators only.
   - Description: Allows headpat command to know which roles to rely on when assigning based off headpat count.
 Overwrites existing headpat roles.

 - Allow Headpat Roles
   - `/server headpatrolestatus`
-  - Restricted to server administrators only.
   - When false, users can still use `/headpats`
   - Description: Prevents bot from assigning headpat roles when `/headpats` command is ran.
 Still tracks headpat count.
 Is enabled by default.

 - Server Logs
   - `/log channel`
-  - Restricted to server administrators only.
   - Description: Retrieves the latest 50 logs pertaining to your server, and attempts to export it into a text file before sending it off to the specified text channel.
 Success response is ephemeral, but the export is visible to all depending on text channel.

 ### Nominations